[Rev. 5/4/2013 2:50:05 PM]

 (11) Housekeeping and laundry services provided in nursing facilities; and

-(b) The administrator to determine the order in which the training will be provided to each person he or she supervises; and
+(d) Determine the order in which the training will be provided to each person he or she supervises; and

-(c) The administrator to record the dates and times that each person he or she supervises completes the training required in each area set forth in subsection 2.
+(e) Record the dates and times that each person he or she supervises completes the training required in each area set forth in subsection 2.

 4. Evidence of the successful completion of a program for training administrators submitted pursuant to subsection 1 must be a certificate of completion that is: